-Some driving instructors will provide support specifically for people with disabilities.
+Some driving instructors can provide support specifically for people with disabilities.
 You can visit Disability Driving Instructors to find a local specialist driving instructor

-You can take your theory test at any point after you have turned 17.
-If you get or have applied for the enhanced rate of the mobility component of Personal Independence Payment (PIP) then you can take your theory from your 16th birthday.
+You can take your theory test at any point, once you are 17.
+If you get, or have applied for the enhanced rate of the mobility component of Personal Independence Payment (PIP), then you can take your theory from your 16th birthday.

 There are many books and apps that can help you practise for your theory.
-There are two parts to your theory
+There are two parts to it -

 - Hazard perception- this tests your ability to spot hazards on the road

 If you have passed you can then book your driving test.
 If you have failed you can rebook to take it again after three working days.